CMSgov/bcda-static-site/index.md

   * **If BCDA is going to be your first API:** start with the guide to [Getting Started in Sandbox](/sandbox/user-guide/){:target="_self"}.
   * **If you’ve worked with APIs before:** start with the [Advanced Sandbox User Guide](/sandbox/technical-user-guide/){:target="_self"}.
   * **To learn more about the new data structure BCDA will deliver:** review the [Guide to Working with BCDA Data](/data-guide/){:target="_self"}.
-  * **To join the BCDA Production Environment:** please log into your [ACO-MS portal account](https://acoms.cms.gov){:target="_blank"} and refer to the BCDA Credential Generation Instructions that can be found in the ACO-MS Knowledge Library.
+  * **To join the BCDA Production Environment:** please log into your [ACO-MS portal](https://acoms.cms.gov){:target="_blank"} account and refer to the BCDA Credential Generation Instructions that can be found in the ACO-MS Knowledge Library.

 ## Frequently Asked Questions